 When the sail is providing propulsion, there is less strain on your shoulders and other joints as you paddle to go forward.
 Kayakers with shoulder discomfort have been known to say it is good therapy and their shoulders feel a lot better after a long paddle sail than before a long paddle sail.

-and there will be a huge smile on your face.
+Kayak sailing creates an entire new dimension to kayaking.
+When the sail is up in good wind, you can stay near maximum hull speed, surf more than ever and there will be a huge smile on your face.
 When the wind is present, not even the most conditioned athlete can keep up with a kayak with a good sail.
 With a Falcon Kayak Sail you can go from no sail mode to sail mode in seconds.
 You can do your usual paddling and break out to sailing fun in no time.
 Now the wind is your friend!

-You can grab your mast and drag your boat onto the beach.
+A solid rig can be used to drag your boat onto the beach.